-“Who are you?” the man blurted out picking himself up off the ground.
-Having witnessed the slaying of the first shadow creature before diving out of the way as the second had tried to nab him.
-The streaks of power arcing past him to strike it down as well, now unsure if he had improved his position or not.
+“Who are you?” the man blurted, picking himself up off the ground.
+Having witnessed the slaying of the first shadow creature before diving out of the way, the second tried to nab him.
+The streaks of power arced past him to strike it down as well, now unsure if he had improved his position or not.

 “I’m just a guy, nothing else.”
-He was fairly confident that the man really didn’t care about his name.
-Rather what power he had used to slay the shadows.
+He was fairly confident the man really didn’t care about his name, rather the power he used to slay the wraiths.
 Carl hesitated to disclose much more, his hope that this man could be a member of the army he so desperately needed dissipating faster than the wraiths under his withering power.

 “Get yourself behind some protective walls, there are more of these creatures hunting the night.”
 He didn’t say anymore, but straightened his backpack and retrieved his walking stick from where he had dropped it on the ground.

 He headed back towards the street, the man he had saved no longer standing at the entryway.
-Run off to his bolt hole grateful that he would live another day.
-Carl’s attention refocused on his immediate surroundings, searching for any movements in the shadows.
-Making sure not to let them get the drop on him.
-The new day would be here shortly and hopefully the message he left on the lonely apartment table this past night would be found by someone that could help.
+Run off to his bolt hole, grateful that he would live another day.
+Carl’s attention refocused on his immediate surroundings, searching for any movements in the shadows, making sure not to let them get the drop on him.
+The new day would be here shortly and hopefully the message he left on the lonely apartment table this past night would be found by someone who could help.
 He couldn’t be sure how much longer the human race would last without a shift in the balance of power.